ULHPC/tutorials/gpu/openacc/laplace/README.md

 <br />

 ## Exercise:
-## Parallelize the Jacobi iteration with OpenAcc
+## Parallelize the Jacobi iteration with OpenACC

 Follow the steps bellow to accelerate the Jacobi solver using the OpenAcc directives.